-CANEGROWERS members are keen participants in government programs to improve water quality for the Reef, investing $1.80 for every $1.00 of government funding in programs including Reef Rescue, the Reef Programme and Reef Trust.
+CANEGROWERS members have been keen participants in government programs to improve water quality for the Great Barrier Reef, investing $1.80 for every $1.00 of government funding in programs including Reef Rescue, the Reef Programme and Reef Trust.

 Smartcane BMP is the sugarcane industry's voluntary best practice program.
-Its three core modules cover the practices listed above and have a clear water quality focus.
+Its three core modules cover the practices listed above and have a clear focus on both water quality and productivity.

-Growers accredited in the core modules of Smartcane BMP are deemed by the Queensland Government to be meeting its requirements under regulations to protect the Reef.
-This recognises that growers are demonstrating their environmental stewardship of the land adjacent to the Reef lagoon.
+Growers accredited in the core modules of Smartcane BMP are deemed by the Queensland Government to be meeting the requirements of regulations to improve catchment water quality.
+This is additional recognition that growers are demonstrating their environmental stewardship of land adjacent to the Reef lagoon.

 Soil health, fertiliser and nitrogen use efficiency

-CANEGROWERS is working with Sugar Research Australia, industry extension bodies and the Queensland Department of Environment and Science along with experts in nitrogen use and soil health to review the latest research on nutrient management.
+CANEGROWERS works with Sugar Research Australia, industry extension bodies and the Queensland Department of Environment and Science along with experts in nitrogen use and soil health to review the latest research on nutrient management.

-CANEGROWERS forms part of the SIX EASY STEPS Advisory Committee designed to ensure future nutrient management tools and experimental results are technically sound and, if appropriate, recommend that they are included as part of a SIX EASY STEPS TOOLBOX which will assist growers and advisors to develop nutrient management plans that are specific to their farms.
-The plan is to have this completed by mid-2019 and updated in the Smartcane BMP standards by the end of 2019.’
+CANEGROWERS forms part of the SIX EASY STEPS Advisory Committee designed to ensure future nutrient management tools and experimental results are technically sound and, if appropriate, recommend that they are included as part of the SIX EASY STEPS TOOLBOX to ensure nutrient management plans are best suited to their crops.

 The use of herbicides and pesticides is an important component of crop management and it is in the interests of both growers and the environment that such chemicals are used efficiently, carefully and in accordance with label requirements and any other regulatory obligations.